microsoft/FluidFramework/packages/common/client-utils/README.md

 One thing it is important to be aware of is that our CJS support relies on copying a stub package.json file to dist/package.json to set the module type to commonjs.
-When resolving internal imports for CJS packages, module resolution will wall up from the \*.js file and discover this stub package.json.
+When resolving internal imports for CJS packages, module resolution will walk up from the \*.js file and discover this stub package.json.
 Because the stub package.json lacks an export map, internal imports will not be remapped.

 <!-- AUTO-GENERATED-CONTENT:START (README_DEPENDENCY_GUIDELINES_SECTION:includeHeading=TRUE) -->